prehensile/generative-examples/README.md

 * Source for [@animalshorrible]() can be found in [animalshorrible.json](animalshorrible.json).

 ### Markov chains
-* There's a bunch of code in [markov](markov) for downloading source text, training a Markov model (using the [Markovify library](https://github.com/jsvine/markovify)) and generating text from that model.
+* There's a bunch of Python code in [markov](markov) for downloading source text, training a Markov model (using the [Markovify library](https://github.com/jsvine/markovify)), and generating text from that model.